 The first step is getting the trial started.
 It is easy - send us a message, and you will get an archive with everything you need.

 Once you have received the SDK, follow the steps in this document.
 They are very simple and require only a couple lines of code.

 WebAR is no longer a prerogative of the gaming sector.
-More often than not, businesses, educational platforms, and virtual event planners seek to solve practical issues with augmented reality.
+Businesses, educational platforms, and virtual event planners often seek to solve practical issues with augmented reality.
 And in 2022, with burgeoning technologies like Metaverse and 5G, web augmented reality will most certainly continue to blossom.